morteza/ontlas/README.md

 Ontlas is an ontology-driven SKOS-based atlas.

-This project is however a proof-of-concept for a bigger knowledge engineering issue, and yet a playground so I can experiment and learn new technologies (mainly new OWL-API, Vert.x and React).
+This project is however a proof-of-concept for a bigger knowledge engineering issue, and yet a playground so I can experience and learn some new technologies (mainly new OWL-API 5.x, Vert.x 3.x, and React).

 # Instruction